hubert-marteau/MultiChainJavaAPI/README.md

 ### Project Architecture

 #### multichain.command and MultiChainCommand
-The package multichain.command and the Class `MultiChainCommand` are the essential of the project.
+The package multichain.command and the Class `MultiChainCommand` are the essentials of the project.
 They contain Java commands to call.

 Examples of command calls can be found in `multichain.test.command`.